AbhishekDhawan07/Emotion_Detect_AI/README.md

 | **Cell 47** | Final conclusions |
 | **Cell 48** | Save SVM model & vectorizer as `.pkl` files |

-> The **Tkinter** launches automatically after the model is trained — a public shareable URL is printed in the output.
+> The **Gradio** launches automatically after the model is trained — a public shareable URL is printed in the output.

 ---